fmusio/CoW_Centerline_Extraction/README.md

 # CoW Centerline and Feature Extraction
 This repository provides a baseline algorithm for a full quantitative description of the Circle of Willis (CoW).
-It takes as input a multiclass segmentation mask (as provided by the TopCoW challenge) and outputs a centerline and surface mesh, along with derived data including the CoW variant, anatomically relevant nodes, and a rich set of morphometric features.
+It takes as input a multiclass segmentation mask (as provided by the TopCoW challenge) and outputs a centerline graph and surface mesh, along with derived data including the CoW variant, anatomically relevant nodes, and a rich set of morphometric features.

 If you use this algorithm, please cite:
 [Placeholder for arXiv citation]